xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

 Hardware characteristics
 ------------------------

-The signals from the xCore required to drive an SDRAM are:
+The signals from the xCORE required to drive an SDRAM are:

 .. _sdram_wire_table: